Financial Aid

 • The highest grade will be used in the calculation of the grade point average.

 • All repeated courses will be counted against the maximum credit hour limit.
-Students may not repeat a course that has been successfully completed.

 Financial Aid Appeal Process